iamvirul/ballerina-module-wso2-mi/ballerina/Package.md

 ## Overview

-The `wso2/mi` module provides the capability to generate modules that allow WSO2 Micro Integrator (MI) to run Ballerina transformations.
-This integration enables you to leverage the powerful transformation capabilities of Ballerina within the WSO2 Micro Integrator environment.
+The `wso2/mi` module provides the capability to generate modules that allow WSO2 Integrator:MI to run Ballerina transformations.
+This integration enables you to leverage Ballerina's powerful transformation capabilities within the WSO2 Micro Integrator environment.

 Unlike Class Mediators, Ballerina is a cloud-native programming language with built-in support for JSON and XML, making data transformations simpler.
 It also allows the use of available Ballerina language modules and connectors, enabling enhanced functionality and easier connectivity with external systems.